roadwarriorslive/Pipulate/theleakyjournal.md

 The meeting went fairly well.
 The rabbit I must not chase right now is how I put the data retrieved through the API BACK INTO the config tab, tempting as this final bit of meta-magic may be.
-Instead, just copy/paste the data from the gui for each of those "time-frames"...
+Instead, just copy/paste the data from the gui for each of those "time-frames"... okay.
+So you're just mapping to the closest month.
+30 is last full month (April).
+90 is probably February.
+That would make 180 last December.
+That will work for now.
+Get those numbers in pronto!

 --------------------------------------------------------------------------------
 ## Fri May 18, 2018